A short discussion on Power of Sale and Foreclosure in Canada

 - Ownership: The ownership of the property does not change hands till the subject property is sold.

 - Use of a relator: A relator may be used depending upon the jurisdiction.

 - Proceedings goes to the owner: Extra money is given back the homeowner, in case of a shortfall the owner is responsible.

 - No Fire Sale: The sale is normally done fast but no fire sale.
 The offers from the buyers should be carefully examined.
 The homeowner may request an accounting.

-- Default Insurence Claim: The lender may not be able to get the full money back.
-If the property in insured against default then the lender can make a claim and the insurer will pay the lender and sue the homeowner for that amount.
+- Default Insurance Claim: The lender may not be able to get the full money back.
+If the property is insured against default then the lender can make a claim and the insurer will pay the lender and sue the homeowner for that amount.

-Foreclosure is a legal proceeding where a lender gets a court order to takeover the property.
+Foreclosure is a legal proceeding where a lender gets a court order to take over the property.
 There are strict rules of foreclosure.
 In a foreclosure ownership goes to the lender.
 The title to the property is registered in the name of the lender who accepts the property as a full payment of the loan.
-In a foreclosure sale the following are generally observed.—
+In a foreclosure sale the following is generally observed.—

 - Ownership: The lender becomes the owner